-- Sift the flour, cocoa powder, baking powder and salt together and add it to the mixture.
+- Sift the flour, cocoa powder, baking powder, and salt together and add them to the mixture.

 - Mix all to create a nice smooth brownie batter.

-- Pour the brownie batter in the parchment-lined baking dish.
+- Pour the brownie batter into the parchment-lined baking dish.

 - Bake for 45-50 minutes.